Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 ```
 {{< /details >}}

-Reading state 1 through 3 of this state machine, it looks like it inits' `F1O`, goes to state 5 and checks if `F1O` is less than the length of the function argument `e1O`, branches to 4 if it is, and branches to 9 if not.
-In state 4, it pushes a decoded char into the `O1O` array, branches to 3, where it increments `F1O` by one, then heads back to state 5.
+Reading states 1 through 3 of this state machine, it looks like it initializes `F1O`, goes to state 5, and checks if `F1O` is less than the length of the function argument `e1O`, branches to 4 if it is, and branches to 9 if not.
+In state 4, it pushes a decoded char into the `O1O` array, branches to 3, where it increments `F1O` by one, and then heads back to state 5.

-{{< nobottommargin >}}You know that sounds like?
-A for loop!
-Let's annotate our theorized for loop's states.{{< /nobottommargin >}}
+{{< nobottommargin >}}That sounds like a for loop to me, so let's annotate the states of our theorized for loop.{{< /nobottommargin >}}
 ```js
 case 1:
   // <i-loop> init